- Alternate Positions

 If a deferral request is granted, applying to another medical school during the period of deferment will result in withdrawal of the initial offer of acceptance and loss of position at the University of Utah School of Medicine.

 Deferment may be granted for the period of one academic year.
-This may be extended upon written request to the Assistant Dean for Admissions who may consult with the Executive Subcommittee.
-All decisions by the Assistant Dean for Admissions and Executive Subcommittee are final.
+This may be extended upon written request to the Associate Dean for Admissions who may consult with the Admissions Committee.
+All decisions by the Associate Dean for Admissions and Admissions Committee are final.

 - Health insurance is required prior to matriculation.
 All students are required to have continuous health insurance coverage from matriculation through graduation.
 Options include private individual insurance, Medicaid, coverage on parents' or spouse's insurance, or enrollment in a group policy such as Utah Medical, American Medical, or American Medical Student Associations.